Videodr0me/leela-chess-experimental/README.md

 (1) This version did not use the --tree-scale-right parameter, but setting it to 0.01 will yield identical results

 Results seem stable, rating compression on higher visit games is expected due to higher draw rate.
 A next step would be to  "CLOP" the parameters (preferably at high(er) visit counts).
-I am still not quite satisfied with the current solution (paramters are much more extreme than my back-of-the-evenlope math suggests) and are working on a variant that focusses more on using the branching information for first node expansions.
+I am still not quite satisfied with the current solution (parameters are much more extreme than my back-of-the-evenlope math suggests) and am working on a variant that focusses more on using the branching information for first node expansions.

 More tests to follow